Choose the right tool for the successful monitoring of Kubernetes!

 - And, multiple forms of graphing and dashboarding support

-The best way to learn Prometheus is to install on your lab server and play around with it.
-They got great documentation, but if you are looking for video-based learning, then check out this Udemy course.
+The best way to learn Prometheus is to install it on your dev server and play around with it.
+They got great documentation, but if you are looking for video-based learning, check out this Udemy course.